emeric-martineau/slex/README.md

                        END=end
 ```

-Each line contain 3 parts.
+Each line contains 3 parts.

 First part is the identifier use to link with goyacc.
 In goyacc file (`*.y`), this is `%token` identifier.
 If identifier start by `_`, token is ignored.